UPCOMING EVENTS AND LATEST NEWS

 Thank you to the Bass Coast Shire Council who provided a generous Quick Response Grant which funded the speaker, hall hire, advertising and new display flags.
 Also a big thank you to those members who assisted by providing afternoon tea and help with the room set up.

-Saturday 12 April 2025 @ 1.30pm
+Fun, Trivia and afternoon Tea – Saturday 12 April 2025 @ 1.30pm

 22 members attended, and as promised, the afternoon tea was scrumptious – Jenny Dixon’s cream and passionfruit sponge proved to be an absolute favourite.
 Whilst everyone got stuck into the trivia questions, groups of members were taken into the Computer Room where our new website was demonstrated.The Trivia questions were challenging, and Lesley scored the highest total.
 All in all, it was a successful afternoon.